 Siri waits for you to stop talking, but you can also tap the microphone icon to tell Siri you’re done talking.
 This is useful when there’s a lot of background noise.

 What happens after I ask Siri a question or ask it to do something?

-When you use earphones or a headset, Siri reads back text messages and email messages that you’ve dictated before you send them, and it reads back the subjects of reminders before you create them.
-This is especially helpful when you’re driving and can’t see the iPhone 4S screen.
+When you use earphones or a headset, Siri reads back text messages and email messages you’ve dictated before sending them.
+It also reads back the subjects of reminders before you create them.
+This is especially helpful when you’re driving and can’t see the screen.